Trappy-Scopes/pico-incubator/README.md

   + 21 × 20mA / 1000  = 410/1000 = 0.41 A
   + 21 × 60mA / 1000 = 1260/1000 = 1.26A

-+ Rating for LM7805C is 5A ad 1.5A maximum.
++ Rating for LM7805C is 5V and 1.5A maximum.
 Therefore, it is being used **around** its full capacity.
 The Regulator has thermal protection shutdown.

 + **How to detect thermal shutdowns? : Use a Photosensor module with an IRQ on a minimum threshold raising an error.** For this to be reliable, the box needs to be closed-shut with magnets.
 Port for Potentiometer is free and is connected to an Analog Read Pin (ADC).

-### Add-on Current Source

-To add additional LED-matrix, a seperate current source with its own LM7805C Linear Voltage Regulator should be added with seperate Neopixel control pins.
++ Add-on Current Source: To add additional LED-matrix, a seperate current source with its own LM7805C Linear Voltage Regulator should be added with seperate Neopixel control pins.
 The same AC/DC converter power source with enough current input can be used.

++ **Update**:  The LM7805C IC was heating up a lot, hence it was disconnected.
+Power is being rerouted using a mod-board and using a Raspberry Pi 5V-3A USB-C power supply.